CP Aviation - Instructor Bios

 Bryan Hudson - ATP, CFII, MEII, Tailwheel - is a lifelong aviation enthusiast.
 He started flying in hang gliders as a teenager then moved up to the “heavy” Cessna 152 when he earned his private pilot certificate in 1987.
 Bryan began flying professionally in 1990, primarily working in scheduled air cargo operations all across the country where he accumulated many hours of night, multiengine, turboprop, and instrument experience, and his Airline Transport Pilot certificate.
 In 2004 he began working in the emerging unmanned aircraft industry as evaluation pilot, instructor, and systems engineer.
 Bryan has been a CFI with single and multiengine instrument instructor ratings since 1991 and is a member of the Society of Aviation and Flight Educators (SAFE).
 Bryan is available mainly on weekends and some evenings when the days are long.

 Luke is a first generation pilot who first developed a passion for flying when he was ten years old.
-After flying a glider on his 16th birthday Luke has done everything he could to fly whatever airplane he can fit in.
+After flying a glider on his 16th birthday Luke has done everything he could to be in and around airplanes.
 Luke earned most of his ratings at CP Aviation and added a Commercial Multi-Engine rating in Camarillo.
-Now a Certified Flight Instructor Luke is eager to share his passion and knowledge of flight with anyone thats interested in learning.
+Now a Certified Flight Instructor Luke is eager to share his passion and knowledge of flight with anyone interested in learning.
 When not at the airport Luke can be found working on his 1993 Mazda Miata or playing his drums.
 Luke is available most days to teach Private and Commercial students.